1 Chronicles 1 – From Adam to Abraham

 i.
 The Books of 1 and 2 Chronicles were originally one book, and focus historically on King David and his dynasty after him.
 The actual history begins with the death of Saul, but the stage is set with these genealogical tables.
 The story continues until the return of the exiles from the Babylonian captivity, leading many to think that the Books were written by Ezra or at least in his time.

 ii.
-“Since Chronicles appears to be the work of an individual writer, who was a Levitical leaders, some identification with Ezra the priest and scribe (Ezra 7:1-6) appears possible from the outset.”
+“Since Chronicles appears to be the work of an individual writer, who was a Levitical leader, some identification with Ezra the priest and scribe (Ezra 7:1-6) appears possible from the outset.”
 (Payne)

 iii.
 We can imagine the importance of these genealogical lists for the returning exiles.
 The message of the continuity of God’s work through the generations was important for them, as well as helping them to affirm their own place in that flow of God’s work through the ages.